Starlight Express: Act 2

 The trains debate whether Rusty should be allowed to take Poppa's place in the finals since he's already competed and lost or whether the area should go to Bobo, who finished second in Poppa's heat ("The Rap").
 They ultimately decide to let Rusty race.
 Control offers the engines the chance to change partners.
 Pearl abandons Electra and joins Greaseball, leaving Dinah feeling betrayed.
 Dinah expresses shame at being uncoupled, although she cannot speak the word itself ("U.N.C.O.U.P.L.E.D.").
-Ashley, Buffy, and Belle try to persuade Dinah to fight for Greaseball's affection ("Rolling Stock (Reprise)"), but instead, she accepts an offer from Electra to replace Pearl in the finals.
+Ashley, Buffy, and Belle try to persuade Dinah to fight for Greaseball's affection ("Rolling Stock (Reprise)"/"Girls' Rolling Stock"), but instead, she accepts an offer from Electra to replace Pearl in the finals.
 Elsewhere, C.B. hatches a plan.
 He tells Greaseball he will help him win the championship by sabotaging Rusty.
 He then tells Electra the same thing.
 When Electra expresses his surprise at C.B.'s duplicity, C.B. explains that he has spent a career secretly causing train crashes for fun ("C.B.").

 The finals take place between Electra and Dinah, Greaseball and Pearl, and Rusty and C.B.
-C.B. sabotages Rusty, slowing him down so he misses a Movable bridge that is part of the course and cannot finish the race.
+C.B. sabotages Rusty, slowing him down so he misses a movable bridge that is part of the course and cannot finish the race.
 Electra and Greaseball finish in a dead heat.
 Control announces that there will be another race, with Electra and Greaseball going head-to-head to decide the winner.
 Rusty complains that he was cheated, but the marshals refuse to listen.
-Pearl confronts Greaseball, but he warns her to say nothing, as the marshals would also consider her complicit and punish her.
+Pearl confronts Greaseball after hearing him gloating with CB and Electra about how seamless the sabotage was, but he warns her to say nothing, as the marshals would also consider her complicit and punish her.
 Rusty retreats to the freight yard, where he bumps into the Rockies.
 They tell him he will never win without luck and should give up ("Right Place, Right Time").
 The Rockies leave Rusty alone.
 He appeals again to the mythical Starlight Express for help, and this time, it hears.
 The Starlight Express, which is portrayed by the same actor as Poppa, appears in front of Rusty.
 The Starlight Express reminds Rusty that he already possesses the strength he needs if he believes in himself, inspiring him to enter the rerun of the final race. ("I Am The Starlight").
 The Starlight Express disappears, and Rusty finds himself back in the freight yard with Dustin, who says he was asleep but felt the starlight's presence.
 Rusty asks Dustin to race with him in the final.
 He accepts, and they head off together.